 Ask them to draw the outline of the prism's base on a piece of paper.

-Using a square, they trace the height of the triangle and measure it in centimetres (2 cm).
+Using a square, they should then mark the height of the triangle and measure it in centimetres (2 cm).

 A prism with a triangular base.The measurement of the rectangular side is 5 centimeters by 8 centimeters.The height of the triangular base is 2 centimeters and the measurement of one of the sides is 5 centimeters.